Visiting Meteora and its Monasteries – another side of Greece

 Although not as famous for having as many tourists visit it as the Holy Monastery of the Great Meteoron has, it’s famous in its own right as our tour guide told us that this monastery was in the James Bond film For Your Eyes Only.

 St Nicholas Anapafsas Monastery sits on one of the narrower rocks.
 The monastery was built on the side of the cliffs.
 It’s one of the smallest monasteries out of the six and there’s only two monks that live in this monastery currently.
 It certainly felt the steepest to walk up as it was right above your head almost.

 Tips for visiting Meteora and the monasteries

 Hope I’ve inspired you to visit this part of Greece!
-If you want to find out more about visiting Meteora, I’ll be writing about the best way to get around the city of rocks to visit the monasteries.
+If you want to find out more about visiting Meteora and how to get around the monasteries, check out my post on how to get around the city of rocks by bus.

 I’d love to know if you’re planning a trip there soon – let me know and leave a comment below!

 A spa located on the edge of a cliff overlooking the Aegean Sea.
 The perfect way to spend a morning